-The fort has been recognized as a National Historic Landmark since 1994, and in 2009 the National Park Service titled Fort Mose as a precursor site of the National Underground Railroad Network.
-The exciting history of this site fascinates visitors from all around.
-Guests can stroll along the scenic boardwalk and take in the landscape of where the fort once stood.
-A Visitor Center and museum are available for guests to explore and learn more about the history of Fort Mose.
+The fort has been recognized as a National Historic Landmark since 1994, and in 2009 the National Park Service titled it as a precursor site of the National Underground Railroad Network.

 - Group tours

 - Restroom facilities

 Visit Fort Mose

 Address: 15 Fort Mose Trail, St. Augustine, Florida 32084